If you’re reading this, you’re thinking of selling your art online or already have one (or a few) shops set up and want to sell more.

 Now let’s get into how exactly you can sell your art online.

-Selling Your Original Art (Physical)
+How To Sell Your Original Art Online

 If you’re a traditional painter, sculptor or a general artist, and you have a physical art piece on your Portfolio that you want to sell, there are a few ways that you can go about it.

-Selling Art on Etsy
+Selling Original Art on Etsy

 This is one marketplace that lets you post any kind of artwork you want for sale.
 I’ve been using them for my store for 4 years already, and they’re great to work with. (you can see my store here at DonCorgi)